ChinmayMurugkar/Drone-Pipeline/README.md

 # Drone Pipeline

-This is the effort for Proof of concept the pipeline to build sprinboot applications, build a docker image using the binary file build and Dockerfile provided.
+This is the effort for POC the pipeline to build sprinboot applications, build a docker image using the binary file build and Dockerfile provided.
 Push the docker image to artifactory.
 Finally deploy the pod in turn which has the application container of the application.